ds4se/chapters/mikegodfrey/provenanceChapter.md

 ## What are the key tasks?

 Having identified the entities of interest, we can then consider how we might use them to answer our questions.
-There are several key tasks to perform, including:
+There are several key tasks that we need to be able to perform here, including:
 <ol>
 <li> defining and scoping the entities that are of particular interest,
 <li> establishing artifact linkage and ground truth,